Strategies To Avoid Capital Gains On Sale Of Home

 Exchange instead of selling

 Exchanging similar assets will help you avoid capital gains tax until the time you sell the home.
 This occurs when you sell one property and buy another similar one within 180 days.
+If you’re curious about how to get your home sold fast, you can visit our page about that.

 Gift your home